jtran/status/README.markdown

 Your app does not need to concern itself with throttling, per user settings, or even the fact that IMs are being sent.

+Add the app to your contact list and know exactly when your app is up and running or down, even from home.

+It's also great for non-tech-savvy users.
+If a person can IM through Gmail, they can check status.

 # Install

 Status can currently be built with either `ant` or `mvn`.
 If you use